About

 Senior Research Scientist · Computer Science and Mathematics Division · Oak Ridge National Laboratory

-Prior to joining ORNL in 2019, I was an international guest researcher at the National Institute of Standards and Technology (NIST), Maryland, USA.
-Before my PhD, I worked in software development for Nuance Communications (UK), Vivo (Brazil), T-Mobile (Macedonia), and Renault (France).
-I received my Ph.D. in Computer Science from the Université Grenoble Alpes, France, and B.S. and M.S. degrees in Computer Science and Engineering from the University of Ss.
+Prior to joining ORNL in 2019, Dr. Kotevska was an international guest researcher at the National Institute of Standards and Technology (NIST), Maryland, USA, where she was part of the NIST Smart Cities Framework Team and contributed to some of the earliest foundational work in that domain.
+Before her PhD, she built and shipped production software actively used by millions of consumers — at Nuance Communications (UK, voice and AI systems), Vivo (Brazil, mobile telecommunications), T-Mobile (Macedonia, mobile services), and Renault (France, automotive software).
+She received her Ph.D. in Computer Science from the Université Grenoble Alpes, France, and B.S. and M.S. degrees in Computer Science and Engineering from the University of Ss.
 Cyril and Methodius, Skopje, Macedonia.

 Research Focus